The Turks and Caicos Islands feature crystal clear turquoise seas and white sand beaches, and unspoiled Caribbean tranquility.

 In contrast to some better-known Caribbean islands, the Turks & Caicos benefit from a pleasant low-humidity climate and off-shore winds.
 Providenciales is especially temperate and comfortably dry year-round.
 Temperatures average in the mid-seventies in winter and in the mid-eighties in summer.

 The Turks & Caicos Islands were discovered by the tourism industry in the ‘80s as visitors began to build private homes.
-In 1993, the luxury Grace Bay Club, two additional Turks and Caicos Hotels, and the Provo Golf Course opened, attracting American Airlines as the first international airline to Provo and putting the Turks & Caicos on the map as a destination for international vacationers.
+In 1993, the luxury Grace Bay Club, two additional Turks and Caicos Hotels, and the Provo Golf Course opened, attracting American Airlines as the first international airline to Provo.
+This placed Turks & Caicos as a destination and Turks and Caicos Hotels on the map for international vacationers.

 The Turks & Caicos Islands appeal to vacationers looking for a secluded and serene Caribbean destination, as well as sports fishermen and divers who appreciate the crystal-clear waters, spectacular reefs and rich sea life.
 The absence of a cruise port on Providenciales and the island’s low-key nightlife maintain its exclusivity.